Skip to main content

 Colloquia

-As a part of our annual tradition, we will view the documentary "Below Baldwin: How an Expansion Project Unearthed a University ’ s Legacy of Slavery", followed by a discussion with community organizer Imani Scott Blackwell, led by Dr. Sarah Shannon and Dr. Vanessa Gonlin.
+As a part of our annual tradition, we will view the documentary "Below Baldwin: How an Expansion Project Unearthed a University's Legacy of Slavery".
+Following the film, there will be a discussion with community organizer Imani Scott Blackwell led by Dr. Vanessa Gonlin.
 On November 17, 2015, construction on Baldwin Hall on the University of Georgia campus came to a halt when workers uncovered human remains on the site.
 DNA tests revealed what…